Closing costs on Costa Rica property, how to calculate and who pays

 With a mortgage

 The buyer may insist that the notary/attorney drafts the transfer deed and let the seller’s notary/attorney draft a separate mortgage instrument.
-In this case, because the mortgage is being drafted separately, it carries a higher registration fee.
+In this case, the registration fee is higher because the mortgage is being drafted separately.
 The buyer will always pay for the cost of the mortgage registration.
 This should be described in the offer to purchase and not be decided at closing.

 When you purchase Costa Rica property, the most customary means of transferring the title of the property from the seller to the buyer are